 Once you review and submit your information, you'll be on your way to saving for higher education!

 Contribute to your plan account whenever it's convenient—by check or electronic bank transfer.
 Or, you can set up recurring contributions (also known as an automatic investment plan, or AIP) when you open your account or at any time later on.

 No matter which investments you choose, it's a good idea to review them periodically.
 You can view statements and performance information online.

 Pay higher education bills

-When you request a withdrawal to pay for qualified higher education expenses, you can have the money sent to yourself, the beneficiary, or an eligible school.
-Please note, however that withdrawals for K-12 tuition cannot be sent directly to the beneficiary or the educational institution .
-We will only send withdrawals for K-12 tuition to the account owner.*
+When you request a withdrawal to pay for qualified higher education tuition, you can have the money sent to yourself, the beneficiary, or an eligible school.
+However, when you request a withdrawal to pay for K-12 tuition, you can only have the money sent to the account owner.*